 The Clinic is under the Division of Infectious Diseases at East Carolina University and is run by faculty from the division.
 The Clinic is located at Doctors Park #6A.
-The regular clinic office hours are every Monday from 1:30 PM - 3:30 PM and Tuesday from 8.30 AM to 12.30 PM.
+The regular clinic office hours are every Tuesday from 8:30 AM - 11:10 AM and Friday from 1:00 PM to 2:40 PM.
+We also have a limited number of appointments on Thursday morning.
 Though this is the regular clinic hour, we will try to accommodate all who call prior to their trip date.

 During the clinic visit, travelers will be counseled regarding health and health related issues that they might encounter during their trip.
 Discussions will be tailored based on a traveler's itinerary, length of stay and adventurous nature of the trip.
 Advice will include malaria and vaccine preventable diseases risk assessment.
 Additionally advise regarding water and food safety, insect precautions and accident and injury avoidance will be made.
 Travelers would be made aware of the occurrence of any disease outbreaks in their international destinations.
 Each traveler will be provided with printed information regarding health and health related issues in the destination country, requirements for vaccinations and information on the prevention of diarrhea disease and insect borne illnesses.
 Additionally, travelers will receive a copy of the Vaccine Information Statements (VI'S) for each vaccine administered.